-The expression language defines a constant named nil that refers to the Token.NIL field.
-The cast() expression language function can be used to generate references to the NIL fields of the other classes.
-For example, "cast(int, nil)" will return a reference to the IntToken.NIL field.
+The expression language defines a constant named nil that has value nil and type niltype (see Chapter 14).
+The cast expression language function can be used to generate nil values of other types.
+For example, "cast (int, nil)" will return a token with value nil and type int.

-11 Fixed Point Numbers
+13.6 Fixed Point Numbers

-Ptolemy II includes a preliminary fixed point data type.
+Ptolemy II includes a fixed point data type.
 We represent a fixed point value in the expression language using the following format:

+'''

 fix(value, totalBits, integerBits)

+'''